unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 .. image:: images/pendulum-closed-loop.png

-But with a real system, how is this gain matrix K chosen?
+But with a real system, how can we choose an optimal gain matrix K?
-L I N E A R Q U A D R A T I C R E Q U L A T O R
+L I N E A R Q U A D R A T I C R E G U L A T O R

 WPILib's LinearSystemLoop